 Pronation occurs every time you take a step and transfer weight from your heel to your toes.
 Your foot naturally rolls inward as part of your gait, whether you’re walking or running.
 But too much rolling can cause discomfort, pain, or injury.

 Overpronating is most common with runners with flat feet.
 If you aren’t sure if you have low, medium, or high arches, check out our article on picking running shoes.

 Our feet are highly connected to the rest of us, so when they’re not doing what they should be doing, that can lead to problems throughout your body.
-Common issues for people who overpronate include plantar fasciitis, bunions, Achilles tendonitis, knee pain, and shin splints.
+Common issues for people who overpronate include plantar fasciitis, bunions, Achilles tendonitis, knee pain, and shin pain.

 To help correct this, you’ll want to find a shoe that provides a high level of support.

 Today, we’ve rounded up ten of the best stability shoes that will help you correct your gait and prevent potential injury.

 Top 3 Best and Favorites